kdzwinel/homepi/README.md

-homeΠ
+HomeΠ
 ======
+Just a small pet project of mine.

-Currently: Rubbish
+*Currently*: Rubbish

-Eventually: Hook up RaspberryPi to your Hi-Fi and manage it from your phone.
+*Eventually*: Hook up RaspberryPi to your Hi-Fi and manage it from your phone.